Disability And Other Complex Insurance Claims Pursued Diligently By Tough, Veteran Lawyers

 To prevail in a disability claim, you must:

 - Prove the existence of a disability, which is the injury or illness from which you suffer

 - Demonstrate precisely how and why the disability prevents you from performing your job

 One of the key to proving the nature and extent of your disability and how it restricts and limits your occupation lies in the hands of your physician, who will be required to complete detailed Attending Physician Statements (APS), which identify the condition(s) from when you suffer and explain how the conditions preclude you from doing your work.
 APS forms require special and knowledgeable attention.
 Certain language is critical and requires a broad understanding of how the insurance company will evaluate your claim.
 The existence of an illness or injury alone is not enough.
 You must demonstrate how that injury or illness restricts and limits your ability to perform the substantial and material functions of your job.

 Also key to proving disability is the definition of the word in your policy.
 If the definition in your policy is “own occupation,” then benefits will be paid if you are disabled to the point where you cannot perform your “own occupation” (occupation-specific disability).

-If the definition is “any occupation,” then you will be paid if you are unable to perform “any occupation.”
+If the definition is “any occupation,” then you will be paid only if you are unable to perform “any occupation.”

-Contact Our NJ Long Term Disability Lawyer
+Contact Our New Jersey Long-Term Disability Lawyer